Geometrically Regular Black Holes with Hedgehog Scalar Hair: Discussion and conclusions

 From the black-hole point of view, the $n=3$ branch has a simple thermodynamic structure at the level of the exact static backgrounds studied here.
 The horizon structure contains horizonless, extremal, and two-horizon configurations, with the extremal point marking the onset of the black-hole phase.
 The temperature vanishes at extremality, rises to a single maximum, and then falls back toward the Schwarzschild regime.
 Equivalently, the heat capacity is positive close to extremality, diverges at the temperature maximum, and becomes negative for sufficiently large masses.
 The branch is therefore locally thermodynamically stable near extremality but thermodynamically unstable in the large-mass regime.

-The main deviations are concentrated in the strong-field region.
-Because the first asymptotic correction appears only at order \(r^{-4}\), weak-field deviations are strongly suppressed.
-The clearest effects are therefore concentrated in the strong-field region: the photon sphere and the ISCO move inward, while the corresponding orbital frequencies and eikonal ringdown estimates increase slightly.
+The clearest effects are therefore concentrated in the strong-field region: the photon sphere and the ISCO move inward, the corresponding orbital frequencies increase, and the light-ring estimate for the real part of the eikonal frequency is shifted upward while the associated damping rate is shifted downward.
 In this sense the model shifts its most visible signatures toward the photon sphere and accretion region rather than toward post-Newtonian scales.
-A full perturbative analysis would still be required to establish the actual quasinormal spectrum of the coupled system.
+A full perturbative analysis is therefore required to establish the actual quasinormal spectrum of the coupled system, especially because the eikonal light-ring correspondence is not universal for gravitational or coupled perturbation sectors~\cite{Konoplya:2017wot,Konoplya:2022gjp}.

 A first priority is a full analysis of linear perturbations and the associated question of dynamical stability.
 For regular black holes this issue is essential, since regularity of the background does not by itself guarantee a healthy perturbation spectrum.
 In the present model the problem is also qualitatively different from the nonlinear-electrodynamic case: the background is supported by a constrained scalar triplet with genuine angular structure, so even the axial sector need not reduce to the vacuum Regge--Wheeler problem and may already involve non-trivial couplings between metric and matter perturbations.
 More generally, odd-parity analyses of hairy black holes and scalar-tensor solutions have repeatedly proved to be a sharp probe of stability, strong coupling, and the effective propagation structure of perturbations~\cite{DeFelice:2024seu,Watabe:2003ak,Ogawa2016,Minamitsuji2022,Langlois2022Axial,Charmousis2025Axial}.
 Another natural extension is to relax the fixed-modulus constraint and restore a dynamical radial mode.
 Such a completion could preserve the geometrical regularity of the solutions while improving the smoothness properties of the matter sector at the centre.
 The exact solutions obtained here provide a simple analytic starting point for these questions.